ashtanmistal/minecraftUBC/planning/planning.md

 ## Other Work

 - **Website**.
-A website is required to host the world file and provide information about the project.
+A website is required to provide information about the project.
 This is not a priority, however, and will be done once the project is complete.
 Currently assigned to Ashtan Mistal.
 - **Project advertisement**.
 This is a priority to get volunteers for the manual work.
 Currently assigned to everyone interested.